medkit-lib/medkit/docs/tutorial/entity_matching.md

 print(doc.text)
 :::

-We will now use medkit's sentence tokenizing operation to create and display sentence segments.
-As seen [before](../user_guide/first_steps.md), the sentence tokenizer expects a list of segments as input and will return a list of sentence segments, and since we don't have any segments yet on our document, we use `TextDocument.raw_segment`, which is a special segment that contains the full unprocessed text.
+We will now use a sentence tokenizing operation to create and display sentence segments.
+As seen [before](../user_guide/first_steps.md), the sentence tokenizer expects a list of segments as input and will return a list of sentence segments.
+Since we don't have any segments yet on our document, we use {class}`medkit.core.text.document.TextDocument`.raw_segment, which is a special segment that contains the full unprocessed text.

 :::{code}
 from medkit.text.segmentation import SentenceTokenizer